PulsarBlow/Usain/README.md

 We provide a default in-memory implementation for basic scenarios, but swapping this default for something more scalable is a matter of a single line of configuration.

+For example, in the [02.Advanced.AzureQueue] sample app, we use an [Azure Queue Storage] for the queue infrastructure.

 <p align="center">
   <img alt="Usain Scalability" src="assets/doc/arch_scalability.png" width="768" />
 </p>